customgento/docs/pages/tier-prices-for-configurable-products-m1.md

 ## Uninstallation
 1. Remove all extension files from your Magento installation.
+2. Clear the cache.
-2. Run the following SQL query **after** removing the extension files:
+3. Run the following SQL query **after** removing the extension files:

 ```sql
 DELETE FROM `eav_attribute` WHERE attribute_code = 'configtierprices_disabled';